alirezadir/Machine-Learning-Interviews/README.md

 # :bulb: An Enlightening Guide to Machine Learning Interviews :orange_book: :computer: :robot:

 :label: Notes:
-* This repo is under continous development, and any feedback and contribution are very welcome :blush:
+* This repo is under continuous development, and any feedback and contribution are very welcome :blush:
 **If you'd like to contribute**, please make a pull request with your suggested changes).

 * This repo aims to be an enlightening guideline to prepare for **Machine Learning / AI technical interviews**.
 It has compiled based on my personal experience and notes from my own ML interview preparation early 2020, when I received offers from Facebook (ML Specialist), Google (ML Engineer), Amazon (Applied Scientist), Apple (Applied Scientist), and Roku.

 * At the time I'm putting these notes together, machine learning interviews at different companies do not follow a unique structure unlike software engineering interviews.
-However, I found some of the components very similar to each other, although under different namings.
+However, I found some of the components very similar to each other, although under different naming.

 * My preparation was focused mostly for *Machine Learning Engineer* (and Applied Scientist) roles at big companies.
 Although relevant roles such as "Data Science" or "ML research scientist" have different structures, some of the modules reviewed here can be still useful.
 For more understanding about different technical roles within ML umbrella you can refer to [Link]